 Our *special order* trugs, such as the No. 7 Strapped, are produced on-demand so waiting times can be longer, typically 2-3 weeks.
-Our No. 6 trugs are on back-order, but are produced regularly and often dispatched within a week.
 Please feel free to contact us if you have any queries.

 Rectangular shape with rounded corners, the shape that is most used and recognised as a 'Sussex Trug'.
 The traditional shape for farmers and gardeners.
 Often used as measures in the past, the smallest holds one Imperial Pint and the largest a Bushel (eight Imperial Gallons).